Note

 This section describes the supported scenarios for backup and restore of encrypted Azure VMs.

-Encryption using platform-managed keys
+Encryption by using platform-managed keys

-Encryption using customer-managed keys
+Encryption by using customer-managed keys

-When you encrypt disks with customer-managed keys (CMK), the key used for encrypting the disks is stored in the Azure Key Vault and is managed by you.
-Storage Service Encryption (SSE) using CMK differs from Azure Disk Encryption (ADE) encryption.
-ADE uses the encryption tools of the operating system.
-SSE encrypts data in the storage service, enabling you to use any OS or images for your VMs.
+When you encrypt disks with customer-managed keys (CMKs), the key used for encrypting the disks is stored in Azure Key Vault, which you manage.
+SSE by using CMKs differs from Azure Disk Encryption (ADE).
+ADE uses the encryption tools of the OS.
+SSE encrypts data in the storage service, which enables you to use any OS or images for your VMs.

-Encryption support using ADE
+Encryption support by using ADE

-Azure Backup supports backup of Azure VMs that have their OS/data disks encrypted with Azure Disk Encryption (ADE).
-ADE uses BitLocker for encryption of Windows VMs, and the dm-crypt feature for Linux VMs.
+Azure Backup supports backup of Azure VMs that have their OS/data disks encrypted with ADE.
+ADE uses Azure BitLocker for encryption of Windows VMs, and the dm-crypt feature for Linux VMs.
 ADE integrates with Azure Key Vault to manage disk-encryption keys and secrets.
-Key Vault Key Encryption Keys (KEKs) can be used to add an additional layer of security, encrypting encryption secrets before writing them to Key Vault.
+You can also use Key Vault key encryption keys (KEKs) to add an extra layer of security.
+KEKs encrypt secrets before writing them to Key Vault.

-Azure Backup can back up and restore Azure VMs using ADE with and without the Microsoft Entra app, as summarized in the following table.
+Azure Backup can back up and restore Azure VMs by using ADE with and without the Microsoft Entra app, as summarized in the following table.

 VM disk type | ADE (BEK/dm-crypt) | ADE and KEK |